-If you could only afford one round of editing, should it be developmental editing or copy editing?
-Developmental (content) editing ensures that your story is strong and vital.
-Copy editing (or line editing) crosses all the t’s and dots all the i’s.
+If you could only afford one round of editing, should you choose developmental editing or copyediting?
+Developmental (story) editing ensures that your story is strong and vital.
+Copyediting crosses all the t’s and dots all the i’s.
 A purchase-worthy book needs both—but whether you’re hoping to be picked up by a publishing house or planning to publish independently, you may find yourself with the budget for only one or the other.

 Even the dullest story can be copy edited into a beautifully polished volume—but will readers keep turning the pages?
 A compelling plot sells more books than correct commas every time.
 On the other hand, a look at the Amazon reviews of any title reveals readers who simply can’t get past glaring errors and quality issues.
 A hot, unedited mess turns readers off before they’ve had a chance to be captivated by your fantastic story line.

 Yet here you sit with only enough money for one edit.
 What to do, what to do?

 Different editors use different terms for the types of editing involved in producing a novel.
 I’m going to use the terms I use in my own practice.
 If you’re curious to see how it all fits together, check out Types of Editing: A Practical Guide.

 As its name implies, a developmental edit (also often called a content, structural, or story edit) focuses on the heart of your book—the story.
 You can expect to make significant revisions or even completely overhaul your manuscript during the course of a developmental edit.

 Line editing and copyediting focus on the language you use to tell the story.
 You get extensive edits and comments designed to polish your writing, strengthen your individual voice and style, and raise the quality of your prose.

 There’s no one-size-fits-all answer to which type of edit will prove to be pivotal for your manuscript.
 That’s why I always begin the process with an initial consultation at no obligation to you.
 This assessment helps me understand the amount and type of work your manuscript needs.